alperdomo/CoverageAndPower/README.md

 ![](images/PowerAndFeatureCounts_peaks_hetSNPs.png)

 Scripts to calculate the coverage per SNP in bam files.
-This repository was initially thought to explore single cell RNA and ATAC seq data.
+This repository was initially thought to explore single cell RNA and ATAC seq data, where we wanted to explore the obtained coverge per each cluster of cell.
 It is a complement to the SplitBam repository, which is of use for splitting a bam file from single cell data based on clusters of cells.

  CoveragePerSNP contains: